Robocode Tank Royale DocsRobocode Tank Royale Docs

 Control Panel

-• set the TPS (Turns per second) with the slider, TPS field, or the default TPS button
+• Adjust TPS (Turns per second) via slider, input field, or default button

 Viewing the bot console